Latte Tags

 {contentType}

-Use the tag to specify what type of content the template represents.
+Use this tag to specify the type of content the template represents.
 The options are:

 • html (default type)